 Instructions

-- In the bowl of a standing mixer with a dough hook, put flour, sugar and yeast (or in a large mixing bowl if kneading by hand) and mix on a low speed for about a minute.
+- In the bowl of a standing mixer with a dough hook, put flour, sugar, and yeast (or in a large mixing bowl if kneading by hand) and mix at a low speed for about a minute.

-- Add egg, oil, and mix for one minute.
+- Add egg and oil, and mix for one minute.

-- Slowly add water and mix to form the dough.*Because each flour is different, stored differently, and has different absorption capacities, the amount of liquid will almost always change.
+- Slowly add water and mix to form the dough .*Because each flour is different, stored differently, and has different absorption capacities, the amount of liquid will almost always change.
 Even if you always use the same flour, it may be that on different days, the flour will absorb more liquid than before.
 So, start with half a cup of water and gradually add enough until the dough is soft but not sticky.
-Dough that lacks liquid will be stiffer and much less comfortable to work with.
-The water temperature should be warm.

-- Increase the speed to medium.
-Add the salt and knead for 10-15 minutes (It helps the gluten form and the dough to be elastic with better structure).
+- Add the salt and knead for 12-15 minutes (it helps the gluten form and the dough become elastic and more structured).
+Scrape the sides of the bowl occasionally with a rubber spatula to ensure all ingredients are incorporated.

 - Grease the dough with a little bit of oil, cover with a kitchen towel and let the dough rise until doubled (place the bowl somewhere warm).